rdas-genesilico-ai/arc-virtual-cell-atlas-uv/scBaseCamp/README.md

 All data is located on a Google Cloud Storage bucket at `gs://arc-ctc-scbasecamp`.

-See the tutorials below on accessing the data.
+See the tutorials below on progamatically accessing the data.

 You can also directly download the data with the [gsutil tool](https://cloud.google.com/storage/docs/gsutil).
 Please be mindful of the egress costs associated with downloading data from Google Cloud Storage (costs to the Arc Institute).